KS Sportsmen's Heritage Festival

 In 2011, the Mississippi began to rise and so did the Atchafalaya.
 People began to pack-up and leave.
 The old people said “stay put”; they felt that there would not be enough water to flood the town and the surrounding areas.
 Emergency levees were thrown up to protect unprotected areas.
 A few packed-up and waited, ready to leave if the need arose.
 The area was a ghost town.
 The danger passed and we all thanked the good Lord!
 People slowly began to return, but some decided to stay away.
 We wanted to bring our community back together, but how?

 Our priest, at the time, Father Chanang Nyugent, gathered a group of us together at the rectory on a brisk October night “to visit”.
 We shared stories of past floods and how our families had survived and carried on for generations and we thanked God for sparing our physical community this time.
-We discussed reuniting our community, past and present, by celebrating our unique heritage which is so closely tied to the Atchafalaya River.
+We discussed reuniting our community, past and present, by celebrating our unique heritage which is so closely tied to the Atchafalaya River and our location in the Heart of the Basin.
 We wanted a festival that would celebrate who we are and bring people back home, if only for a visit, thus The Krotz Springs Sportsmen’s Heritage Festival began to come together.
 Our purpose was and is to unite our community, share the plethora of hunting, fishing, and sporting opportunities that abound here, share our love of cooking and music, and to share our own special brand of hospitality with others.
+Over the short life of our festival we have morphed into a community provider.
+We offer scholarships, help our school groups, help to put on the 4th of July Fireworks on the River, and of course help complete projects at our church.
+We hope that as the festival grows, it will bring in many visitors, allowing us to do even more for our little community.
 So, come and enjoy the Heart of the Atchafalaya Basin with us!!

 4th Generation Resident of KS